fikisipi/elkai/README.md

 * We refactored LKH such that it doesn't have global state and you don't need to restart the program in order to run another input problem
 * We added a hook in ReadProblem that allows reading problems from memory/stdin instead of filenames
 * We read the solution from the `Tour` variable and put it in a PyObject (Python list).

+⚠️ elkai takes the **global interpreter lock (GIL)** during the solving phase which means two threads cannot solve problems at the same time.
+If you want to run other workloads at the same time, you have to run another process - for example by using the `multiprocessing` module.